jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 kind of L0 span.
 Further,
 the L0 span is zero-count iff the count of the G1 span is zero or less.

+TODO -- Do I need to keep this?
+If so, I must add logic for blocks.

 ```
     -- miranda: section+ most Lua function definitions